Serbian-AI-Society/Sentiment-Analysis-Task/README.md

 2. **API Integration**:
 - Use the
 [OpenAI Documentation](https://platform.openai.com/docs/introduction) to
-invoke OpenAI's chat-based model to get the best-fitting sentiment for provided input text.
+invoke OpenAI's chat-based model to get the best-fitting sentiment for the provided input text.

 3. **Testing**: Test your function with different types of texts to ensure it accurately identifies the sentiment.